Madame Masque: Fictional character biography

 To combat the West Coast Avengers, Madame Masque formed a West Coast version of the Masters of Evil consisting of Eel, Graviton, Lady Bullseye, MODOK Superior, Satana, and Kate Bishop's parents Derek Bishop and Eleanor Bishop.

 As Iron Man hovers over New York figuring out what people want from him, one of the flashbacks to his recent fights shows Iron Man being shot point-blank in the faceplate by Madame Masque.

-Madame Masque is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny in order to win the favor of Mayor Wilson Fisk.
+Madame Masque is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.
+In addition, she is also working closely with the fifth Crime Master.

+During the "Gang War" storyline, Madame Masque poses as Hammerhead's girlfriend and participates in the eponymous conflict.
+Additionally, she becomes the leader of the Maggia.

 Powers and abilities

 Madame Masque has no superhuman powers.
 She is an athletic woman and a skilled hand-to-hand combatant in various martial arts and an expert markswoman.
 She is also a master strategist and organizer.
 Madame Masque displayed some form of telepathic resistance.
 She has access to advanced technology like her bio-duplicates.

-As leader of the Maggia family, Madame Masque commands unspecified numbers of Dreadnought robots modified from the original designs stolen from HYDRA.
+As leader of the Maggia family, Madame Masque commands unspecified numbers of Dreadnought robots modified from the original designs stolen from Hydra.